 The key to essential English

-Cambridge English: Key, also known as Key English Test (KET), is a basic level qualification that shows you can use English to communicate in simple situations.
-Passing this exam shows that you can:
+Cambridge English: A2 Key for Schools, previously known as Key English Test (KET) for Schools, is a basic level qualification that shows you can use English to communicate in simple situations.

-This exam is set at Level A2 of the Common European Framework of Reference for Languages (CEFR).
-Reaching this level means you can:
+This exam is set at Level A2 of the Common European Framework of Reference for Languages (CEFR), but with content aimed at school-age learners rather than adults.
+Reaching this level means that a student can:

 - understand and use basic phrases and expressions

-- introduce yourself and answer basic questions about your personal details
+- introduce him/herself and answer basic questions about personal details

 - interact with English speakers who talk slowly and clearly